William Gull: 1970 – Criminologist article (Thomas Stowell)

+However, Stowell denied in the first place he was implicating the Duke of Clarence, for on 5 November 1970 Stowell wrote to The Times newspaper, "I have at no time associated His Royal Highness, the late Duke of Clarence, with the Whitechapel murderer."
+The letter was published on 9 November, the day after Stowell's own death on 8 November.

 1973 – Jack the Ripper (BBC mini-series)

 In 1973, the BBC broadcast Jack the Ripper, a six-part mini-series in the docudrama format.
 The series, scripted by Elwyn Jones and John Lloyd, used fictional detectives Detective Chief Inspector Charles Barlow and Detective Inspector John Watt from the police drama Softly, Softly to portray an investigation into the Whitechapel murders.

 The series did not reach a single conclusion, but is significant for its inclusion of the first public airing of a story propounded by Joseph "Hobo" Sickert, alleged illegitimate son of artist Walter Sickert.
 This theory alleges that the Prime Minister, Lord Salisbury, conspired with Queen Victoria and senior Freemasons, including senior police officers, to murder a number of women with knowledge of an illegitimate Catholic heir to the throne sired by Prince Albert Victor.
 According to this theory, the murders were carried out by Sir William Gull with the assistance of a coachman, John Netley.
 Sickert himself later retracted the story, in an interview with the Sunday Times on 18 June 1978.
 He is quoted as saying, "It was a hoax; I made it all up" and, it was "a whopping fib."